 - $15 medical consultation fee when you request a prescription or refill,

 - Lab testing fees, which vary depending on your insurance coverage.

 How Do I Get a Prescription for Descovy?

 You don’t have to find a provider or meet with a health care provider in person to get Descovy.
 Instead, you can get a Descovy prescription by requesting PrEP online through Nurx.
 Here’s how the process works:

 - Answer some simple questions about your current health status, your health history, and your sexual activity.

 - If the Nurx medical team decides you’re eligible for PrEP, our partner lab will send you an at-home testing kit.

-- Our doctors review your test results and decide whether PrEP is a good option for you.
+- Our providers review your test results and decide whether PrEP is a good option for you.

 - If you’re a good candidate for PrEP, we’ll mail you your Descovy prescription.
-We send a three-month supply and always use discreet packaging.
+We send a thirty-day or three-month supply depending on your insurance requirements, and always use discreet packaging.

 - Request a prescription refill and repeat your lab tests every three months.
 Monitor your Descovy supply level to make sure you start the request and testing processes before you run out of medication.